Jackevansevo/Blog/content/2024-pytube.md

 virus lottery).

-Being a programmer I figured "There's probably a Python library for that" and after a little bit of searching I came across [pytube](https://pytube.io/en/latest/index.html)
+Being a programmer I figured "There's probably a Python library for that" and after a little bit of searching I came across the excellent [pytube](https://pytube.io/en/latest/index.html)

 <div class="alert alert-info">